 Diane served as Former Chief Counsel for Space Commerce at the U.S. Department of Commerce where she provided space law expertise to the Office of Space Commerce (OSC) and the Department of Commerce as a whole and participated extensively in interagency work.
 She was pivotal in the implementation of Space Policy Directive-3 and is an internationally recognized SME in space traffic management.

-Diane participates in numerous legal projects, both domestically (within the US) and internationally.
-Dr. Howard was chair of the annual Space Traffic Management (STM) conference while at Embry-Riddle, ongoing since 2013 and hosted at UT Austin in 2019 and has been active in the STM community since 2011.
-She serves as Executive Secretary of the International Institute of Space Law (IISL) and has worked with COMSTAC Working Groups.
-The US Department of State named her a subject matter expert to work in an Expert Group of the UN COPUOS STSC Long Term Sustainability of Space Activities Working Group, which recently concluded its work.
-Dr. Howard was legal lead for the International Association for the Advancement of Space Safety Suborbital Safety (IAASS) Technical Committee.
-She continues to publish her research and speaks at space conferences and events throughout the world.
-In addition to the IISL and the IAASS, Diane is a member of the AIAA and the Florida Bar.
+Diane was chair of the annual Space Traffic Management (STM) conference while at Embry-Riddle, ongoing since 2013 and now hosted at UT Austin since 2019 and has been active in the debris community since 2007 and the STM community since 2011.
+She serves as Vice President of the International Institute of Space Law (IISL) after several terms as its Executive Secretary.
+Diane participated in the UN COPUOS Long Term Sustainability work as a private sector advisor to the U.S. Department of State who named her a subject matter expert for Expert Group D. In addition to the IISL, Diane is a member of the IAA, AIAA, IAASS, and the Florida Bar.